UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/Lesson_1.md

 * The `kernels` pragma suggests to the compiler to concentrate on loops in the code block.
 * The compiler will run in parallel if it can.
 * The syntax is `#pragma acc kernels directive [clause]` in C or `!$acc kernels` and `$!acc kernels end` in Fortran.
 -- *Slide End* --

 -- *Slide* --
+### Part 2: Compiler Actions
+* The kernels directive descriptive.
+It tells the compiler that a region can be made parallel.
+The compiler will analyze the code, identify which data has to be transferred, create a kernel and offload the kernel to the GPU.
+* Note that this is different to OpenMP directives, which tell the compiler what to do, i.e., they are prescriptive.
+There is less control with many OpenMP directives, because it is up to compiler to decide what to do with descriptive directives.
+-- *Slide End* --

+-- *Slide* --